AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-modern-feature-stores.md

 Effective feature store governance requires:

-**Feature ownership.** Every feature view should have a designated owner—a team or individual responsible for its correctness, freshness, and documentation.
+**Feature ownership.** Every feature view should have a designated owner, a team or individual responsible for its correctness, freshness, and documentation.
 Ownership is enforced through the registry metadata, not through social convention.
 When a consumer discovers that a feature is stale, they know immediately who to contact.

 **Freshness SLAs.** Features consumed for real-time inference have latency requirements.
 A feature that should be updated every 5 minutes but hasn't been updated in 3 hours is serving stale values.
-Freshness SLAs—defined in the feature view metadata and monitored through platform alerts—catch staleness before it silently degrades model performance.
+Freshness SLAs, defined in the feature view metadata and monitored through platform alerts, catch staleness before it silently degrades model performance.

 **Deprecation workflows.** Feature registries accumulate technical debt as models are retrained with better features and old feature views become unused.
 Without deprecation workflows, unused features continue consuming compute resources for their materialization jobs.
 A deprecation workflow identifies unused features (by tracking which models consume which features), marks them as deprecated with a sunset date, and eventually removes their materialization jobs.

-**Cross-team discoverability.** The feature registry's primary value proposition is reuse—a fraud detection team's transaction velocity features might also be valuable for a credit risk team's model.
+**Cross-team discoverability.** The feature registry's primary value proposition is reuse, a fraud detection team's transaction velocity features might also be valuable for a credit risk team's model.
 This reuse only happens if teams can discover what features exist.
 Investing in feature documentation (including example values, distributions, and known caveats) dramatically improves cross-team reuse rates.

 ---